Can You Use Flex Seal On Rotted Wood?

 Place the rotted woodwork or furniture in a well-ventilated dry area and let it dry out completely.
 Because rotted areas will be easily removed when the wood dries.

-2. Remove Rotted Area
+2. Remove the Rotted Area

 Now claw out the rotted area using the hammer.
-Place the claw of the hammer at the base area of rot and apply pressure to pull the claw towards you to remove the rotted surface.
+Place the claw of the hammer at the base area of the rot and apply pressure to pull the claw towards you to remove the rotted surface.

 Do the same procedure with the hammer again and again until the rotted area removes completely because it is so difficult to apply Flex Seal on rotted surfaces.